How to Elevate Your Property Management SEO Strategy to Rank Higher in Search Results

 Property Management SEO Mistake #4: Manipulative Backlinking

-The bad property management SEO tactics we’ve discussed so far (keyword stuffing, branded titles, hidden text) have been on-site SEO.
+The bad property management SEO tactics we’ve discussed so far (keyword stuffing, branded titles, hidden text) have been on-site property management SEO.
 In other words, they’re practices performed on your website.
-On-site SEO is the easiest to control, but it’s not the only option.
+On-site property management SEO is the easiest to control, but it’s not the only option.
 Off-site property management SEO has long been a powerful tool in the optimizer’s arsenal, typically in the form of backlinks.

 Backlinks are the links on external websites that link to your own.
 That is, they’re linking back to you.
 Since the early days of search engines, the power of backlinks has been held in awe.
 And in truth, it’s still a tool that can be leveraged well.